argoproj/argo-cd/docs/faq.md

    Excluding mutation webhooks from the diff could cause undesired diffing behavior.
 3. **Disable mutation webhooks when using server-side diff**: see [server-side diff docs](user-guide/diff-strategies.md#mutation-webhooks) for details about that feature.
 Disabling mutation webhooks may have undesired effects on sync behavior.

+## What does `Refresh` do and what is a `Hard Refresh`?

+`Refresh` / `Repo Refresh` will check the repository for the current applicable version of the application.
+If that doesn't match the last retrieved version, it will proceed to generate a new manifest.

+`Hard Refresh` / `Invalidate Cache` will regenerate the application's manifest.

+In either case, if the generated manifest differs from the current kubernetes state, the changes will be applied.